ericjohnlucas1/samplepersonsapi_springboot/README.md

 This repository contaions my solution to the Backend Engineer Homework Assignment.
 For convience, the assignment PDF is in this repository as "Backend_Engineer_Homework_Assignment.pdf"

+## Spring Boot API

-## The Spring Boot API was implemented as requested using Maven as the build automation tool.
+The Spring Boot API was implemented as requested using Maven as the build automation tool.
 Endpoints are as follows:

 1) Create a new Person from input values, a POST will be made to the `/persons` endpoint with a JSON body specifying the input.